share-extras/reset-password-dialog/README.md

 Installation
 ------------

-The add-on is packaged as a single JAR file for easy installation into Alfresco Share.
+The add-on is packaged as a single JAR file for easy installation into Alfresco.

 To install the add-on, simply drop the `reset-password-dialog-<version>.jar` file into the `tomcat/shared/lib` folder within your Alfresco installation, and restart the application server.
 You might need to create this folder if it does not already exist.
+Note: If you are running the repository and Share in different containers you will need to install the JAR file in both.

+In Alresco 4.2.b and previous versions, the additional function will appear automatically on the login page.
+In 4.2.c onwards, you must deploy the _Login page Reset Password Dialog_ module in Share's Module Deployment console in order to enable the capabilities.

 Building from Source
 --------------------